 We know there are plenty of competitors out there for the IDrive to contend with.
 Dropbox, Google Drive, and Microsoft’s OneDrive all come to mind.

 Obviously, company-specific drives will be optimized to work with the files and programs those companies are typically associated with.
 So for someone who primarily uses the Google Apps toolkit, Google Drive would be the better option.
-For the dedicated Windows user, OneDrive may be their best choice.
+For dedicated Windows users, OneDrive may be their best choice.

 But when it comes to Apple, there are a couple of different options including the IDrive.
 Despite being launched eight years earlier and only amassing less than half the users of iCloud, IDrive is still a popular option for those who use Macs.